vikigenius/SpellbookMerge/README.md

 Technically we can, but balancing them is a nightmare.
 It is easier to merge full casters with full casters (eg: Angel-Oracle, Lich-Sorcerer) and hybrid casters with hybrid casters (eg: Aeon-Inquisitor, Azata-Magus).
 Paladin only gains up to 4th level spells, if we allow Angel to merge with it, there is no easy way to balance Paladin spell progression so that it is able to cast 9th/10th level spells.
 If you have any suggestions for balancing, let me know and I will think about it.

+## Acknowledgements

+I would like to give my sincerest thanks to:

+1. Owlcat for this amazing game.
+2. My fellow modders from discord for inspiration and answering my questions.
+Particularly Narria Cabarius, Vek17, Bubbles and ArcaneTrixter.